Effective May 26, 2017 the University Library is cancelling RefWorks and there will be no access to RefWorks after that date.

 The University Library provides support for and recommends two free citation management systems: Mendeley and Zotero.
 Both of these options provide the same basic set of functions as RefWorks, but each has its own strengths, which may guide you toward choosing one or the other of them.

 Yes.
 When we end our institutional subscription to RefWorks, you will lose access to your account and your citations.
 Prior to May 26, 2017, you will have to migrate your RefWorks contents to a different citation manager.

 You may subscribe to RefWorks as an individual.
 Start by setting up a Free Trial for 30 days.
 You will need to move your references from your UMass Boston account to your individual subscription.
 Follow the instructions for Moving a RefWorks account to a new location.

-If you would like help selecting a new citation manager, migrating your citations and PDFs from RefWorks to a new citation manager, and learning how your new citation manager works, we have scheduled a number of workshops and drop-in sessions where you can do this.
-You can also schedule a consultation with a reference librarian.
+If you would like help selecting a new citation manager, migrating your citations and PDFs from RefWorks to a new citation manager, and learning how your new citation manager works, you can schedule a consultation with a reference librarian.

 Each recommended citation manager also has a robust set of online tutorials, documentation, and help guides: